 There are various ready-to-go plugins like WPML and MultilingualPress to achieve multilingual functionality and content localization on WordPress.

 Consider These Before Migrating From Drupal to WordPress

-Before you migrate from Drupal to WordPress, there are a few important things to consider.
+Before you migrate from Drupal to WordPress or covert Drupal content to WordPress, there are a few important things to consider.
 Let’s take a look at two of them:

 When it comes to web hosting, not all providers are created equal.
 If you’re switching from Drupal to WordPress, you’ll need to find a new WordPress web host that’s reliable and compatible with the platform.

 Look for a host that offers 24/7 support, fast load times, and regular backups.
 Some popular web hosts for WordPress include DreamHost and Convesio.

 Before you make any changes to your website, it’s crucial to back up your data.
 This includes all of your content, media files, and any custom code you may have added to your Drupal site.
 A backup ensures that you have a copy of your data in case anything goes wrong during the migration process.

 How to Take a Backup of Your Drupal Website?